Crafting the perfect tagline

 My first tagline for my Nutrition Communicator website was: “Helping nutrition professionals become effective and confident communicators.”
 With further study and some great advice from a Master Mind group, it evolved into: “Leading nutrition professionals to communicate with excellence and confidence.”
 A few subtle changes created a more impactful statement.

 If you would like more advice from a marketing expert on writing an effective tagline, I recommend checking out Donald Miller’s books, videos, or courses.
-Here is a short video he created on this topic: https://www.businessmadesimple.com/video/this-type-of-tagline-makes-you-money/
+Check out this short video he created on this topic.

 What do you do?
 Share your tagline in the comments.